Thin blue line: Blue Lives Matter

 The thin blue line U.S. flag has been banned by some police departments in the United States for its associations with ideologies described as "undemocratic, racist, and bigoted."

 The "thin blue line" symbol has been used by the "Blue Lives Matter" movement, which emerged in 2014 as a rebuttal to the Black Lives Matter movement, and gained traction following the high-profile homicides of NYPD officers Rafael Ramos and Wenjian Liu in Brooklyn, New York.

 The "thin blue line" has also been associated with white nationalists in the United States, particularly after the Unite the Right rally in 2017, who fly Thin Blue Line flags at their rallies.

 The thin blue line US flag has appeared regularly at Trump rallies.
 The flag, which ostensibly stands for solidarity with the police, also appeared at the January 6 United States Capitol attack, during which police officers were beaten and attacked by the mob of Trump supporters and far right extremists.

-Police departments in Madison, Wisconsin and Los Angeles, California have banned the thin blue line US flag because of its associations with views and ideologies described as "undemocratic, racist, and bigoted."
-Merriam, Kansas city council voted to ban thin blue line flags from an annual memorial service in remembrance of fallen officers and other first responders.
+Police departments in Madison, Wisconsin, and Los Angeles, California, have banned the thin blue line US flag because of its associations with views and ideologies described as "undemocratic, racist, and bigoted."
+The Merriam, Kansas, city council voted to ban thin blue line flags from an annual memorial service in remembrance of fallen officers and other first responders.